HHS/OPRE-OPS/docs/adr/002-use-cloud-dot-gov.md

 We predict that Cloud.gov will reduce burden on developers to manage infrastructure.

 We predict that using Cloud.gov may simplify permissions administration, allowing non-software engineers to administer permissions with the Cloud.gov UI.

-## Updates